tjeastmond/cribl/README.md

 ## CURL Examples

 The following CURL examples can be used to interact with the service.
-I will also include my export from my API testing tool, [Yaak.app](https://yaak.app/).
+I will also include my export from the API testing tool, [Yaak.app](https://yaak.app/).

 ### Simple Health Check